-Why can't I attach my Amazon EBS volume to my EC2 instance?
+Why can't I attach my Amazon EBS volume to my Amazon EC2 instance?

 0

-When I try to attach my Amazon Elastic Block Store (EBS) volume to my Amazon Elastic Compute Cloud (Amazon EC2) instance it fails.
-How do I resolve the issue?
+I want to attach my Amazon Elastic Block Store (EBS) volume to my Amazon Elastic Compute Cloud (Amazon EC2) instance but it fails.

 Resolution